 Accidents at the Port of Brownsville

 Accidents in ports are all too common and are sadly often preventable.
-Accidents happen when workers haven’t been trained properly, when equipment hasn’t been fixed or maintained, when safety equipment is lacking, and when obstacles and spills cause people to trip or slip.
+Accidents happen when workers haven’t been appropriately trained, when equipment hasn’t been fixed or maintained, when safety equipment is lacking, and when obstacles and spills cause people to trip or slip.

 The worker and others were busy unloading iron ore from a ship.
-The crane had been lifting this cargo when it buckled and dropped the iron ore and the crane bucket carrying it.
+The crane had been lifting this cargo when it buckled and dropped the iron ore and the crane bucket.
 The bucket and ore dropped from over 100 feet up and crushed and killed the worker.

 Legal Rights for Brownsville Maritime Workers

-If you work in the Brownsville maritime industry, you have legal rights to seek compensation for injuries sustained in an on-the-job accident.
-For seamen, the Jones Act among other law provides compensation for accidents caused by negligence.
-This can be an important law for commercial fishermen who are more at risk of being in an accident than other workers.
-Longshoremen are covered by the Longshore and Harbor Workers’ Compensation Act, which provides money regardless of negligence.
-Both laws give these benefits to your loved ones if you are killed on the job.
+For seamen, the Jones Act, among other laws, compensates for accidents caused by negligence.
+This can be an essential law for commercial fishermen who are more at risk of being in an accident than other workers.